 DRAFT: FOR DISCUSSION PURPOSES

-College and Career Pathway Endorsements and State Honors:
+College and Career Pathway Endorsements and State Distinction:

 Recognizing Readiness for College & Careers in Illinois’ Future Economy

+I. Background and Purpose

+The State of Illinois has supported college and career pathways as a key state strategy to (i) increase the number of Illinois residents who attain a post-secondary credential with labor market value, and (ii) spur state and regional economic development by developing a talent pipeline for areas of workforce need.
+College and career pathways provide students with opportunities to explore career areas before accruing postsecondary education debt, and prepare students for a wide range of postsecondary and career goals.

+College and career pathway systems include five interconnected components:

+A challenging core academic component preparing learners for success without remediation in postsecondary education programs, with early college credit in high school programs where feasible

+A demanding technical component preparing learners to master a defined sequence of employer-driven knowledge and skills within an occupational area, that, whenever feasible, results in college credit and leads to stackable, industry recognized credentials

+Professional learning through job shadowing, internships, and other work-based learning experiences that both reinforces the technical core component and develops foundational professional skills important for any career

+Comprehensive support services including counseling and individualized planning for college, career, and financial aid to help learners transition to the next stage of their education or career development

+Culmination in a postsecondary credential with labor market value, while leaving open the prospect of further education in articulated programs

+The purposes for which the State is establishing a system for college and career pathway endorsements on high school diplomas are to:

+Provide an employer-validated differentiator for postsecondary and career opportunities

+Recognize and incentivize career exploration and development, particularly in high-demand fields

+Promote greater consistency of local college and career pathway program structures within particular sectors

+Align supports from the state, employers, and regional intermediaries

+Institutionalize college & career pathways as a key strategy for preparing more Illinois students for meaningful career opportunities

-I. Overview
+II.
+Overview

 Students will be able to receive two levels of recognition on high school diplomas:

-College & Career Pathway Endorsements available in broad career areas aligned to the Illinois Career Cluster framework, as determined jointly by the IPIC agencies in collaboration with stakeholders (see Attachment 1 for an example framework for endorsement areas).
+College & Career Pathway Endorsements available in broad career areas aligned to the Illinois Career Cluster framework, as determined by ISBE in consultation with the other IPIC agencies and stakeholders (see Attachment 1 for an example framework for endorsement areas).
 In addition, a Multidisciplinary Endorsement is available for students changing pathways while in high school.

-State Honors available where a statewide public-private steering committee including business, secondary, and postsecondary representatives has defined competencies aligned to economic development and workforce needs.
+State Distinction available where a statewide public-private steering committee including business, secondary, and postsecondary representatives has defined competencies aligned to economic development and workforce needs.

-For example, a student could attain a STEAM Endorsement with Manufacturing State Honors.
-State agencies and business-led sector-based partnerships will designate various career-oriented instructional programs (e.g., Project Lead the Way, FFA, etc.) that meet some or all of the criteria for Endorsements and State Honors.
+For example, a student could attain a STEAM Endorsement with Manufacturing State Distinction.
+State agencies and business-led sector-based partnerships will designate various career-oriented instructional programs (e.g., Project Lead the Way, FFA, etc.) that meet some or all of the criteria for Endorsements and State Distinction.

-II.
+III.
 College & Career Pathway Endorsements